ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/v2/README.md

 Other notable differences are:

--   `editorUrl` is now passed as a prop
+-   `editorUrl` is now passed as a prop,
 -   library exposes `useCKEditor` [hook](#useckeditor-hook) that can be used instead of `CKEditor` component to cover more advanced use-cases

 ## CKEditor 4 React Integration Demo